bingeli1212/nitrile-preview/doc/DOC-diagram.md

 # Scalar Expression

-Scalar expressions are recognized as the right-hand side of a 'var' command, and 'fn' command.
+Scalar expressions are recognized as the right-hand side of a 'let' command, and 'fn' command.
 It is also recognized as part of a float if placed inside a set of parenthesis.